saithasai/Walmart-Analysis/README.md

    - More sales at evening
    - More sales during saturday and least sales on Monday
    - January has more sales,so more revenue will be earned during this month
+   - Febraury has 14% reduction in sales than January, followed by 13% increase.